learn-co-curriculum/dsc-sql-database-data-types/README.md

 # SQL Database Data Types

 ## Introduction
-In this lesson, you'll cover the importance of specifying datatypes, and the different types of data you can store in a SQLite database.
+In this lesson, you'll cover the importance of specifying data types, and the different types of data you can store in a SQLite database.

 ## Objectives

 You will be able to:

-- Describe data typing and how it allows for operations to be performed with predictable results
+* Describe how data types operate within databases and explain why they are necessary
-- List four different types of data you can store in a SQLite database
+* Compare the 4 different types of data you can store in a SQLite database
-- Define three specific SQLite database types: Text, Integer, and Real

 ## Why Do Data Types Matter?

 You've seen that when you create a table, you need to include a name for it as well as define at least one column.
-You define columns in a `CREATE` statement by including a name and a datatype to let SQLite know the kind of data you will be storing there.
+You define columns in a `CREATE` statement by including a name and a data type to let SQLite know the kind of data you will be storing there.
 The practice of explicitly declaring a type is known as "typing."

 Why is it important that you use typing in our database?
 Simply put, typing allows us to exercise some level of control over our data.
 Typing not only informs our database of the kind of data you plan to store in a column but it also restricts it.
 For instance, look at the age column below in our cats table.
 What do you mean by age?
 What if you had this: